tadyatha om gate gate paragate parasamgate bodhi svaha

 Louise explains how to heal even the most bitter, devastating, and severe childhood trauma -- and the diseases that this trauma will eventually cause.

-Forgiveness seems so easy... but in practice - real practice - forgiveness is very difficult indeed...
+Forgiveness seems so easy... but in practice - real practice - enacting forgiveness can pose a significant learning challenge.

 In any relationship - but especially the queen of all relationships "marriage" - resolution of conflict requires dissolution of false ego.